junxit/us-congress-bills-119/metadata.md

 - 2025-06-25 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2025-06-25 — The previous question was ordered pursuant to the rule.
 - 2025-06-30 — Received in the Senate and Read twice and referred to the Committee on Appropriations.
+- 2025-07-17 — Cloture motion on the motion to proceed to the measure presented in Senate.
+(CR S4449)
+- 2025-07-17 — Committee on Appropriations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2025-07-17 — Committee on Appropriations.
+Reported by Senator Boozman with an amendment in the nature of a substitute.
+With written report No. 119-43.
+- 2025-07-17 — Committee on Appropriations.
+Reported by Senator Boozman with an amendment in the nature of a substitute.
+With written report No. 119-43.
+- 2025-07-17 — Motion to proceed to consideration of measure made in Senate.
+(CR S4449)
+- 2025-07-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 121.